A virtual event

 European Research and Innovation Days is the European Commission’s annual flagship event, bringing together policymakers, researchers, entrepreneurs and citizens to debate and shape the future of research and innovation in Europe and beyond.

-In light of the coronavirus pandemic this year, the event will be fully online and takes place on 22-24 September 2020.
+In light of the coronavirus pandemic, the event was fully online and took place on 22-24 September 2020.

 A fully virtual